 - Technical Meetings - AIM annual meeting

-Then choose one of these two options.
+Then choose one of the options below.
 Note that the wildcard, search techniques, and character restrictions are different for option 1 versus option 2.

 Option 1 - Find words anywhere

 Gives you three search choices.
 Enter your keywords in ONE of the three input boxes.
 The wildcard character is the asterisk (*).
 A query for "fly*" finds "flying", "flyway" and other words that begin with "fly".
 With two asterisks together, a query for "fly**" finds variations of a stem word like "flying", "flown", and "flew".

 For option 1, you may obtain better results by not using punctuation such as periods, commas, dashes, colons, semicolons, extra spaces, question marks, exclamation marks, percent symbols, or single quotes.
 Do not use a single letter except in the "with the exact word or phrase" query (example: "zea mays L" has a single letter in it).
 These characters may be ignored, have zero results, or cause an error.